mediacloud/backend/doc/topic_snapshots.markdown

 query in the code that creates and uses the temporary tables.

 More importantly, we use these snapshot_ tables as an abstraction interface for querying topic data both lived and snapshoted data.
-We use this abstraction layer so that we can allow web app or api code to have access to the snapshot tables without having to query the snap.* tables, which are traditional tables that are expensive to update in real time.
+We use this abstraction layer so that we can allow web app or API code to have access to the snapshot tables without having to query the snap.* tables, which are traditional tables that are expensive to update in real time.
 For details about how to query the snapshot tables, see [MediaWords::TM::Snapshot](../lib/MediaWords/TM/Snapshot.pm).